-- Collection amounts are net collections after refunds. - The history sections show major changes by the year enacted, not the effective date. - Comparisons of tax rates with other states are no longer included.
-Fifty-state comparisons for the major taxes are available on the web site of the Federation of Tax Administrators at www.taxadmin.org.
+- Collection amounts are net collections after refunds. - The history sections show major changes by the year enacted, not the effective date. - Fifty-state comparisons for the major taxes are available on the web site of the Federation of Tax Administrators at www.taxadmin.org.